 Other ways to say: Strike gold, find treasure

-Fun Fact/Origin: Comes from gold mining, when miners found gold in the dirt
+Fun Fact/Origin: This comes from gold mining when miners struck gold in the dirt, they called it “pay dirt.”

 4. Bite the dust